redhat-cip/dci-openshift-agent/docs/development.md

 - `Test-Hints: libvirt` validate in libvirt mode (3 masters).
 - `Test-Hints: no-check` do not run a check (useful in CI mode).

-`Test-Upgrade-Hint: yes` can also be used to force an upgrade job after the installation.
+`Test-Upgrade-Hints: yes` can also be used to force an upgrade job after the installation.

 `Test-App-Hints:` can also be used to change the default app to be